 [to top of second column in

-guided tour is recommended to get the most from these displays.
-The
+recommended to get the most from these displays.
+The volunteers are

-volunteers are both knowledgeable and passionate about their subject
+both knowledgeable and passionate about their subject matter and

-matter and will bring to light little-known nuances that make the
+will bring to light little-known nuances that make the displays

-museum is always interested in adding items of aviation history.
-Its
+interested in adding items of aviation history.
+Its greatest need,

-greatest need, however, is for more volunteers to help in the
+however, is for more volunteers to help in the guardianship of this

-looking for interested people of all ages to help care for it, share
+people of all ages to help care for it, share their interests and

 the members and sit in on their meetings anytime.
 Meetings take